-Tomorrow alternative hip hop legends A Tribe Called Quest will release their sixth and final alum, We got it from here… Thank You 4 Your service, featuring guests Kendrick Lamar, Jack White, Elton John, André 3000, Anderson .Paak, and Busta Rhymes.
+Tomorrow alternative hip hop legends A Tribe Called Quest will release their sixth and final album, We got it from here… Thank You 4 Your service, featuring guests Kendrick Lamar, Jack White, Elton John, André 3000, Anderson .Paak, and Busta Rhymes.
 After thirty years and a shift to an increasingly neotribalist society, is A Tribe Called Quest one of our most successful urban tribes?

 Afrika Bambaataa is not a sociologist, but he may have touched upon an important theory of subcultural studies when, in Queens, 1988, he dubbed the hip-hop group, Quest, a “tribe”1.
 In the same year, French sociologist Michel Maffesoli coined the term “urban tribes” with the publication of his book, Le temps des tribus: le déclin de l’individualisme dans les sociétés postmodernes (The Time of the Tribes: The Decline of Individualism in Mass Society).
 Maffesoli’s “tribes” are real and imagined communities separate from the mainstream, that flock to each other’s shared ideologies.
 Disproving Maffesoli’s fears2, regarding declining individuality, A Tribe Called Quest is an empowered urban tribe taking over from the masses, without sacrificing individualism or longevity.
 On the contrary – the Tribe was the brightest light of individualism in 90’s hip-hop, in the shadow of gangsta rap, and have created lasting influence that places them among hip-hop’s greatest of the Golden Age.
 Thirty years into tribedom, eighteen since their last record, and one member recently lost to diabetes, A Tribe Called Quest is about to release their final album.